 UWS 17.05 Designation of investigating officer.
 The chief administrative officer of each institution shall designate an investigating officer or officers for allegations of student nonacademic misconduct.
-The investigating officer shall investigate student nonacademic misconduct and initiate procedures for nonacademic misconduct under ss.
-UWS 17.11 and UWS 17.17.
+The investigating officer shall investigate student nonacademic misconduct and initiate procedures for nonacademic misconduct under s.
+UWS 17.11 or 17.152.
 For allegations involving sexual misconduct, as defined in s.
+UWS 17.151, the

-UWS 17.16, the Title IX Coordinator or designee shall serve as the investigating officer.
+Title IX Coordinator or designee shall serve as the investigating officer.